Last updated

 Best for: CRM Outlook integration and Gmail

 folk is an all-in-one CRM that was designed to be a plug and play solution.
-Its intuitive user-interface makes it one of the best CRM platform in the market. folk integrates smoothly with Office 365, making it an ideal choice for businesses already invested in Microsoft's ecosystem.
+Its intuitive user-interface makes it one of the best CRM platform in the market. folk integrates smoothly with Office 365, making it an ideal choice for growing teams of 20-50 people already invested in Microsoft's ecosystem.

 Key features